Is It Safe To Heat Canned Food In The Can?

 Stainless steel contains chromium and nickel, both of which can filter into the food inside.
 While our bodies contain small traces of chromium, studies have shown that “oral doses of nickel and chromium can cause cutaneous adverse reactions such as dermatitis.”

-Steel cans only contain very small amounts of these metal compounds so, shouldn’t cause any health problems.
+Steel cans only contain tiny amounts of these metal compounds, so they shouldn’t cause any health problems.
 The lining of a steel can poses a much greater risk.

 Many cans are lined with a substance that contains bisphenol A, better known as BPA.
-This industrial chemical has been used in the manufacturing of plastics and resins since the 1950s.
-It’s used in canned foods to protect the contents, preventing them from coming into direct contact with the metal container.
+This industrial chemical has been used in manufacturing plastics and resins since the 1950s.
+It’s used in canned foods to protect the contents, preventing them from directly contacting the metal container.

 High levels of exposure to BPA are also believed to increase the risk of breast cancer and some metabolic disorders.

-When heated, the chances of BPA leaching into the canned food increases dramatically, making it even more dangerous.
+When heated, the chances of BPA leaching into the canned food increase dramatically, making it even more dangerous.

 One way to avoid this is to buy your canned food from companies that use only BPA-free cans.